Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Introduction

-The momentum in construction robotics research is especially evident in recent work on robotic timber assembly~\cite{willmann2016, apolinarska2018, adel2018, adel2020, adel2022, chai2022, lauer2023}, where many workflows rely on planar face-to-face or butt joints, whose geometric simplicity allows the use of pre-programmed trajectories for successful assembly.
-In contrast, the manipulation of traditional timber joinery such as mortise and tenon, lap, or scarf joints requires contact-sensitive insertion and interlocking, demanding high precision and control of contact forces~\cite{apolinarska2018, leung2021}.
-Similar to many contact-rich robotic manipulation tasks~\cite{suomalainen2022}, the assembly of these joints can lead to misalignment and jamming if not coupled with real-time control for robust error recovery~\cite{apolinarska2021, kramberger2022}.
-As a result, these contact-sensitive tasks are often delegated to skilled human workers, who intervene to clamp, hammer, and adjust fits, compensating for fabrication inaccuracies and material imperfections~\cite{yang2024}.
-While effective in the short term, such reliance on manual intervention can break the continuity of digital production workflows, introducing delays and reducing overall efficiency.
-Furthermore, it increases reliance on a shrinking pool of skilled labor and entails physically demanding, labor-intensive work that can contribute to worker fatigue and injury.
+The momentum in construction robotics research is especially evident in recent work on robotic timber assembly~\cite{willmann2016, apolinarska2018, adel2018, adel2020, graser2021, chai2022, lauer2023}, where many workflows rely on planar face-to-face or butt joints, whose geometric simplicity allows the use of pre-programmed trajectories for successful assembly.
+In contrast, the manipulation of timber joinery such as mortise and tenon, lap, or scarf joints requires contact-dominated insertion governed by friction and minimal geometric clearance, demanding high precision and careful regulation of contact forces~\cite{apolinarska2018, leung2021}.
+In these scenarios, even minor positional deviations can produce jamming, stick–slip behavior, or material damage if insertion is not coupled with real-time control and robust error recovery~\cite{apolinarska2021, kramberger2022}.
+As a result, these tasks are often delegated to skilled human workers, who intervene to clamp, hammer, and correct misalignments, compensating for fabrication inaccuracies and material imperfections~\cite{yang2024}.
+Such manual corrections interrupt digital workflows, limit scalability, and constrain the adoption of fully automated processes.
+Furthermore, it increases reliance on a shrinking pool of skilled labor and entails physically demanding work that contributes to fatigue and injury.